Australian PHEV ute market snapshot

 Full-time 4WD, rear diff lock, Pro Power Onboard up to 6.9kW

-Chery KP31 diesel PHEV ute
+Chery Stockman / KP31 diesel PHEV ute

 Not confirmed Not confirmed